Air Source Heat Pump Rebates

 The installer you select must submit the project to Abode for pre-approval before installation begins.
 Abode will review the proposal and provide pre-approval or feedback.
 Installers, click here for the Pre-Approval Form.

 CMLP’s maximum central ducted and mini-split ductless air source heat pump rebates are $4,000 for residents and $10,000 for businesses, non-profits, and government agencies.
-All projects must go through Abode’s pre-approval process and post-installation quality assurance to qualify for rebates.
+All projects must go through Abode’s pre-approval process and post-installation quality assurance AND have passed the Concord Building Department's permitting process to qualify for rebates.

 Prior to deciding to move forward with a system, residents can determine if they are eligible for an Income-Based Rebate.
 For example, a household of four with annual income of $136,578 or less may qualify.
 If eligible, complete one of the three income verification methods.